What is VoIP?

 Administration is much easier, as the phone server and phones can be accessed and configured through a web page.

-How may phones can I add to a VoIP system?
+How many physical phones can I add to a VoIP system?

 Not require, but they can make use of a PoE switch.